 In the late 1800s, “Orr Hot Sulphur Springs” became a resting spot on the Ukiah-Mendocino stagecoach line.
 It developed into a popular resort for city dwellers who came seeking health and relaxation.
 The mineral waters were heralded as bringing great relief to arthritis and rheumatism, and to blood, kidney and liver disorders.

 The lodge and some of the cabins were constructed in the early 1930s from locally milled redwood and retain the charm and grace of that period.
 Newer additions blend into the forested river environment.
 Experience for yourself the unique qualities of this very special place.

 We offer three payment options based when you sign up!
 We encourage those that can’t afford the full price option to sign up early for the lowest price.
 We strive to maintain a balance between offering our programs to the widest range of participants and running a sustainable and thriving company so that we can continue to create and share our experiences with you.
-Please inquire about payment plans.
-We can split up your payments however final payments are due at least 45 days prior to the start date of your retreat.
+Occasionally we offer scholarships and work/trade opportunities for those that are interested.
+Please contact us for more information.